gghandsfield/dssr2017ABI-g.handsfield/README.md

 # Muscle Fiber Determination from Laplacian Simulations- A Comparison with DTI

 ## Conducting a Laplacian Simulation for Segmented Muscle Data
-This step is performed using Autodesk Inventor CAD software Use Manage>Import to import STL muscle data into Autodesk Inventor Use the Tool to create a base feature from STL
+This step is performed using Autodesk Inventor CAD software \n Use Manage>Import to import STL muscle data into Autodesk Inventor \n Use the Tool to create a base feature from STL
 Create planes that transect the geometry at regular intervals In each plane, create 2D cubic splines as a 2D Sketch that approximate the geometry